Hellal1997/Bash/README.md

 ## Roadmap

 - [x] Support both full and incremental backups.
+- [x] Create a script to back up a database (e.g., MySQL, PostgreSQL).
+The script should:

-- [x] Allow scheduling backups using cron.
+- [ ] Allow scheduling backups using cron.
 - [ ] Compress and store backup files.
 - [ ] Handle database authentication securely.
 - [ ] Optionally, upload backups to a remote server or cloud storage.
 - [ ] Multi-language Support
+- [x] File Synchronization Script : a script to synchronize files between two directories.
+The script should:
+- [ ] Support one-way and two-way synchronization.
+- [ ] Detect and handle conflicts.
-    - [ ] Chinese
+- [ ] Provide options for excluding certain file types or directories.
-    - [ ] Spanish
+- [ ] Log synchronization activities.

     - [ ] English

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>